-Interim Assistant Vice President- Clery Act Compliance & Youth Protection Office of Culture, Ethics, & Compliance 3500 S. Figueroa St., UGB 105 Los Angeles, CA 90089 (e) gg_795@usc.edu
+Assistant Vice President- Clery Act Compliance & Youth Protection Office of Culture, Ethics, & Compliance 3500 S. Figueroa St., UGB 105 Los Angeles, CA 90089 (e) ggates@usc.edu

-The University of Southern California publishes its Annual Security & Fire Safety Report each year, on or before October 1st, in compliance with the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act.
+USC publishes its Annual Security & Fire Safety Report each year, on or before October 1st, in compliance with the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act.
 The university's Office for Clery Act Compliance, in cooperation with several other offices at the university, publishes this report.

-USC's Clery Coordinator is responsible for requesting and collecting annual crime statistics from several sources, including records of crimes reported to and in the possession of USC's Department of Public Safety, local, state of California and national law enforcement agencies, abroad law enforcement jurisdictions and Campus Security Authorities.
+USC's Clery Coordinator is responsible for requesting and collecting annual crime statistics from several sources, including records of crimes reported to and in the possession of USC DPS, local, state of California and national law enforcement agencies, abroad law enforcement jurisdictions and Campus Security Authorities.